 Paris - Versailles - Paris (34 km)

 Today we will tour historic and romantic Paris, FR.
-Stops on our tour include the Arc de Triomphe, Place de la Concorde, and the Eiffel Tower.
-You can either take time to explore the neighborhood and have some lunch or scale the Eiffel Tower.
-After, we will dedicate the remainder our day to an exploration of the Palace of Versailles.
-We will return to Paris for nearby city or the night.
+Stops on our tour include the Arc de Triomphe, Place de la Concorde, and the Eiffel Tower You can either take time to explore the neighborhood and have some lunch or scale the Eiffel Tower.
+After, we will dedicate the remainder our day to an exploration of the Palace of Versailles and then conclude our tour back in Paris.